CMB/cligh/README.md

 ## Installation

-If you are using a version of Python prior to 2.7, you first need to install the argparse module.
-Get it from [here](http://argparse.googlecode.com/), or install it using `pip install argparse`.
-Python version 2.7 includes argparse in its standard library.
+This program is written in Python 3.x.
+There is no backward compatibility with 2.x, since 3.x is the future.

-cligh also requires the PyGithub package.
+cligh requires the PyGithub package.
 The homepage for PyGithub is [https://github.com/jacquev6/PyGithub](https://github.com/jacquev6/PyGithub).
 It can also be installed using `pip install PyGithub`.